aaestrada/steerage/README.md

 }
 ```

-In addition, the [confit](https://github.com/krakenjs/confit) configuration will be accessible on `server.app.config`.
+In addition, the [Confidence](https://github.com/hapijs/confidence) configuration store will be accessible on `server.app.config`.

 ### Usage